 Shelters armies from the sun.

 Recited by Leonard Wilson.

 I know you’re not supposed to change poems, but personally I think the last two lines would be better as:

 "As the hand that plants an acorn

 Shelters children from the sun."

 This article was posted on Wednesday, July 27th, 2016 at 6:16 pm and is filed under Countries & Cultures, Ella Wheeler Wilcox, English, Languages, MP3's, MP3's of Poems, Poems, Poems about Life, Poetry, Recordings, Recordings of Poems, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.